OPERA-Cal-Val/calval-DISP/dolphin_PSTworkflow/README.md

 ------
 ## Running validation notebook

-You can verify whether your case study meets the DISP validation requirements by running the `DISP-S1_dolphin_Requirement_Validation.ipynb`
+You can verify whether your case study meets the DISP validation requirements by running the `DISP-S1_dolphin_Requirement_Validation.ipynb` (and also run the `dolphin workflow` outlined above if you have not already done so separately)

 First copy over the source notebook found here `/path/to/calval-DISP/dolphin_PSTworkflow/` to your local working directory:
 ```.bash